oracle/terraform-provider-oci/website/docs/r/golden_gate_deployment.html.markdown

 The following attributes are exported:

+* `category` - The deployment category defines the broad separation of the deployment type into three categories.
+Currently the separation is 'DATA_REPLICATION', 'STREAM_ANALYTICS' and 'DATA_TRANSFORMS'.
 * `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment being referenced.
 * `cpu_core_count` - The Minimum number of OCPUs to be made available for this Deployment.
 * `defined_tags` - Tags defined for this resource.
 Each key is predefined and scoped to a namespace.
 Example: `{"foo-namespace.bar-key": "value"}`